These furloughed flight attendants used their final trips to say emotional farewells

 “I just wanted to say although it doesn’t seem like it, it has sincerely been a pleasure to fly the friendly skies with you over the last few years,” the unidentified flight attendant says.

-The flight attendant thanks passengers for choosing United as it’s given him his job, which he describes as a once-in-a-lifetime opportunity.
+The flight attendant thanks passengers for choosing United, as it has given him his job, which he describes as a once-in-a-lifetime opportunity.
 He asks passengers to choose United for their future travel “so we can come back.”

 “I hope when I see you again, it’s under better circumstances,” he concludes.